New Hampshire — Food and Restaurants

 Bars and Pubbing in New Hampshire

-New Hampshire’s capital Concord isn’t any more exciting than the state’s other towns.
+New Hampshire’s capital of Concord isn’t any more exciting than the state’s other towns.
 In general, if there is any kind of tourism or university scene there will be a decent selection of nightlife.
-Portsmouth is one of the top tourist spots, with some really charming New England-style taverns in its historic downtown such as the Spring Hill Tavern (15 Bow Street, Portsmouth) and Coat of Arms (174 Fleet Street, Portsmouth).
-Live music is common in most New Hampshire pubs, which typically make last call around 12:45 a.m. and close at 1:00 a.m.
+Portsmouth is one of the top spots, with really charming New England-style taverns in its historic downtown such as the Spring Hill Tavern (15 Bow Street, Portsmouth) and Coat of Arms (174 Fleet Street, Portsmouth).
+Live music is common in most New Hampshire pubs, which typically have last call around 12:45 a.m. and close at 1:00 a.m.

 Dining and Cuisine in New Hampshire